johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 This construct uses the RxJS `of` operator to convert our `getCustomers()` method handler response to an **Observable** &#8212; a stream (containing only a single value in our case, but still, a stream) of values.

 If you make this change, then re-issue the `/get-customers` message (run `npm run get-customers` in terminal 3), you'll get a rather ugly failure in the `nestMicroservice` window.
 This is our fault!
-We aren't handling this case, which, again, is expected of any Nest microservice transporter.
+If you think about it, we aren't doing any marshalling anywhere in our code.
+So we aren't handling this case, which, again, is expected of any Nest microservice transporter.

 ### What's Next